apache/beam/website/src/contribute/runner-guide.md

 The primitives are designed for the benefit of pipeline authors, not runner authors.
 Each represents a different conceptual mode of operation (external IO, element-wise, grouping, windowing, union) rather than a specific implementation decision.
-The same primitive may require very different implementation based on how the user instantiates it.
+The same primitive may require a very different implementation based on how the user instantiates it.
 For example, a `ParDo` that uses state or timers may require key partitioning, a `GroupByKey` with speculative triggering may require a more costly or complex implementation, and `Read` is completely